jwynia/Linguitect/context-network/meta/evolution-log.md

 - Core foundation documents (linguitect-core.md, architecture.md, design-principles.md, terminology.md, metadata-schema.md)
 - Core meta documents (network-guide.md, update-protocols.md, evolution-log.md)

+### 2025-04-14: TypeScript Language Adapter Implementation

+**Type**: Addition
+**Components**: language-adapters/typescript/, context-network/language-adapters/typescript/
+**Author**: Code Mode

+**Description**:
+Added TypeScript as a translatable language to the Linguitect ecosystem by implementing:
+- TypeScript-to-Linguitect (import) adapter specification
+- Linguitect-to-TypeScript (export) adapter specification
+- TypeScript-specific idioms documentation
+- Context network documentation for TypeScript adapter

+**Rationale**:
+TypeScript is a widely-used, statically-typed superset of JavaScript that offers significant benefits for code translation due to its rich type system.
+Adding TypeScript support expands Linguitect's capabilities for web and Node.js development.

+**Impact**:
+This addition enables translation between TypeScript and all other supported languages through the Linguitect intermediate representation.
+The TypeScript adapter leverages TypeScript's rich type system to provide accurate and type-safe translations.

+### 2025-04-14: TypeScript Adapter Implementation Plan

+**Type**: Addition
+**Components**: context-network/meta/typescript-adapter-plan.md
+**Author**: Architect Mode

+**Description**:
+Created a comprehensive implementation plan for adding TypeScript as a translatable language to the Linguitect ecosystem.
+The plan includes:
+- Implementation phases for both TypeScript-to-Linguitect (import) and Linguitect-to-TypeScript (export) adapters
+- TypeScript-specific considerations for type system features, idioms, and environments
+- Detailed adapter structures and implementation details
+- Timeline, milestones, and success criteria

+**Rationale**:
+TypeScript is a widely-used, statically-typed superset of JavaScript that offers significant benefits for code translation due to its rich type system.
+Adding TypeScript support will expand Linguitect's capabilities for web and Node.js development.

+**Impact**:
+This plan provides a roadmap for implementing TypeScript support in Linguitect, which will enable translation between TypeScript and all other supported languages through the Linguitect intermediate representation.

 **Rationale**:
 The context network was created to serve as an agentic memory system for LLM agents working on the Linguitect project.
 It provides a structured framework for organizing, navigating, and evolving the complex knowledge space of code translation across multiple programming languages using Linguitect as the intermediate layer.